spetrosi/release_automation_devconf2023/README.md

 - opens Pagure PR with updates
 - performs Koji build & Bodhi update after Pagure PR is merged

+See "Packit: RPM integration, all in one" on Sat 1:15 PM and Packit booth

 ## Enabling Packit
 <style scoped>
 {